 Town Hall Style Events

-Here, you will draw on your existing audience to attempt to learn more about them, their feelings about your product, and their feelings about potential future changes or releases.
-These town hall events can act as a kind of focus group without requiring the typical effort and cost in putting those together.
+Here, you will draw on your existing audience to learn more about them, their feelings about your product, and their feelings about potential future changes or releases.
+These town hall events can act as a kind of focus group without requiring the typical effort and cost of putting those together.

 Relationship Generation